Anoshawott/Foundations-of-Business-Analytics-QBUS1040/README.md

 # Foundations-of-Business-Analytics-QBUS1040
-Algorithms developed during the course using python.
+Algorithms and functions developed during the course using python.